deepak-mean/angMdTimePicker/README.md

 ```

 ### timezone
-You can pass the timezone to set time according to any specific timezone otherwise it will use default browser tiemzone using moment-timezone.
+You can pass the timezone to set time according to any specific timezone otherwise it will use default browser timezone using moment-timezone.

 ```
 <ang-md-time-picker ng-model="time" on-change="changeTime" step="step" timezone="timezone" ng-click="$event.stopPropagation()"></ang-md-time-picker>